IMMM-SFA/WRF_CLM4_Irrigation/README.md

 ## Acknowledgement
 Balwinder Singh for help with debugging the irrigation implementation
-Ben Yang, Supantha Paul and University of Nebraska-Lincoln for providing original NCL scripts which are modified for use with this implementation
+Ben Yang, Supantha Paul and University of Nebraska-Lincoln for providing original NCL scripts which are modified for use with this implementation and post processing

 ## Who do I talk to?
     subimal at civil.iitb.ac.in